SCCapstone/PRClub/README.md

 2. Install `act` using the instructions [here](https://github.com/nektos/act/blob/master/README.md#installation).

-3. Obtain a copy of the `act.secrets` file from a maintainer of this repository.
+3. Obtain a copy of the `cicd.env` file from a maintainer of this repository.

 4. Start a Docker instance on your development environment.

-5. Run `npm run cicd`.
-Monitor changes to the
-[Netlify static site](https://prclub-preview.netlify.app/) and updates on the [EAS dashboard](https://expo.dev/accounts/prclub22/projects/PRClub/builds).
+5. Run `npm run deploy`.
+Monitor changes to the [Netlify static site](https://prclub-preview.netlify.app/) and updates on the [EAS dashboard](https://expo.dev/accounts/prclub22/projects/PRClub/builds).